sbissantz/rarp/ssh.md

 machines should proceed.
 A key principle of SSH is authentication.
 The reward comes in the form of an encrypted connection to another network.

-But How does it work?
+But how does it work?
 Well, in this story there are two protagonists.
 Let's call them Clemence (SSH Client) and Stacy (SSH Server).
 Both meet at a party.
 First, Clemens tries to get in touch with Stacy.
 Success!
 After a while, she passes him her number (the public key).
 He stores her number in his iPhone